 Music majors with a cumulative grade point average of 3.0 or higher are allowed to participate in one college-sponsored theatre production per semester.
-Students wishing to participate in more than one production will need the permission of their advisor.
+Students wishing to participate in more than one production will need the permission of the music department chair.